-$\overleftarrow{\rightarrow}$ Interconnectors enable intraday commercial flow mechanisms Along with EU Member States, phasing out nuclear and coal, NGV interconnectors help to ensure electricity is available where needed
+quality jobs, Viking Link, 3,000 roles and Nemo Link a further 1,4001 NGV interconnector projects boost employment.
+NSL has created 2,700 high Interconnectors enable intraday commercial flow mechanisms Along with EU Member States, phasing out nuclear and coal, NGV interconnectors help to ensure electricity is available when and where needed

-Jobs referred cover roles such as client-side, consultants (environmental, technical, design assessment, civils etc), but also ground works development such as converter contractors/sub-contractors/specialists, cables contractors/sub-contractors.
+1 Jobs referred cover roles such as client-side, consultants (environmental, technical, design assessment, civils etc), but also ground works development such as converter contractors/sub-contractors/specialists, cables contractors/sub-contractors.
 Economic value 3.
 More flexible, competitive markets and lower prices NGV interconnectors can play an important role in enhancing the European energy market and enable the efficient integration of new renewable energy sources via market products like intraday commercial flow mechanisms.
 The European energy landscape is changing rapidly.
 Belgium is planning to phase out nuclear power by 2025, while France aims to close 14 of its nuclear generators by 2035, and the Netherlands is set to end coal-fired power production by 2030.
 Against that backdrop, NGV interconnectors will deliver clean energy across borders to ensure security of supply and best value for consumers.

-A connected future April 2022 | National Grid Reaching the full renewable energy potential in the North Sea via offshore hybrid projects The North Sea has the potential to be a clean energy 'power station' for Europe.
+Reaching the full renewable energy potential in the North Sea via offshore hybrid projects The North Sea has the potential to be a clean energy 'powerhouse' for Europe.
 As experienced developers and operators of sub-sea transmission projects in Europe, as well as wind power in the US, we want to ensure the North Sea's potential delivers maximum benefit to all Europeans.
-Offshore grid development will also support the European offshore wind industry leadership and energy innovation globally.
+Offshore arid development will also support the European offshore wind industry leadership and energy innovation globally.
 Offshore wind is a reliable source of energy with high load factors.
-In the coming years, the North Sea could be home to up to 220 GW of offshore wind, making a significant contribution to meeting Northwest Europe's electricity demand.
+In the coming years. the North Sea could be home to up to 220 GW of offshore wind, making a significant contribution to meeting Northwest Europe's electricity demand.
 We are working with European partners to develop a vision for multi-purpose interconnectors.
-Instead of individual wind farms connecting one by one to the shore, multi-purpose interconnectors would allow clusters of offshore wind farms to connect all in one go, plugging into the energy systems of neighbouring countries.
-Multi-Purpose Interconnectors/offshore hybrid projects can deliver:
+Instead of individual wind farms connecting to one land point. multi-purpose interconnectors would allow clusters of offshore wind farms to connect all in one go, plugging into the energy systems of neighbouring countries.
+Multi-Purpose Interconnectors, also called offshore hybrid projects, can deliver: - Support UK and EU efforts to meet 2030 and 2050 offshore wind targets - Reduce the impact on the environment and coastal communities with fewer individual connections - Speed up the displacement of fossil fuelled power stations - Deliver more affordable energy by allowing more clean energy to flow between countries, in line with market prices NGV currently has connection agreements in place for 6.4 GW of interconnector capacity, which could connect up to 12.8 GW of offshore wind NGV sees potential for 6.4 GW of The proposed Nautilus interconnector project interconnector capacity in the North Sea to connect up to 12.8GW of offshore wind with Belgium, the Netherlands, and Norway, delivering significant benefits: 1.
+By 2050, we estimate a circa 60% - reduction in GB CO2 emissions in the power sector compared to 2022 levels - 2.
+More than 50 per cent reduction in landfalls - 3.
+More than 50 per cent reduction in DC converters - 4.
+Net socio-economic welfare benefits up to EUR3.5bn for EU and UK consumers. connecting up to 2.4GW of offshore wind in Great Britain and Belgium would result in £300m net benefits for GB consumers and £1.000m for EU consumers over the period from 2030 to 2050.
+An integrated approach means saving up to EUR3.5bn for EU & UK consumers 2050 - under current radial connections